Develop and Submit a Proposal

 - PI/PD eligibility: The PI/PD is responsible for determining the intellectual direction of the research

 and scholarship.
 It is the policy of the Institute that the principal investigator

 or project director must be a current member of the general faculty of the Institute.

-and agreements including Office of Innovation Commercialization, Sponsored Program
+contracts and agreements including Office of Innovation Commercialization, Sponsored

-Administration, Office of Advancement, and Purchasing.
-Each has their own routing
+Program Administration, Office of Advancement, and Purchasing.
+Each has their own

-For additional guidance on preparing and submitting a proposal, click here.
+Additional guidance on preparing and submitting a proposal

 Prepare a Budget